Blog Comparisons15 Best Aha! Alternatives for Product Teams in 2025

 • Email updates

-Discussions is available on GitHub Free, GitHub Team, and GitHub Enterprise accounts for public and private repositories.
+GitHub Discussions is included with GitHub Free, GitHub Team, and GitHub Enterprise accounts, making it accessible for both public and private repositories.

 Conclusion